Kiu-Duckietown-Gedi/gedi/README.md

 ## Detect a duckiebot or duck in the driving lane and go around it - Option (b)

-### Irakli Khotchava, Lasha Kvatashidze, Dachi Skhiladze, Mishka Tenieshvili
+### Irakli Khotchava, Lasha Kvatashidze, Dachi Skhiladze, Mikheil Tenieshvili

 ### Backlog